zefoy/ngx-ace-wrapper/README.md

 This is an Angular wrapper library for the [Ace](http://ace.c9.io/).
 To use this library you should get familiar with the Ace documentation as well since this documentation only explains details specific to this wrapper.

+### EOL notice

+Version 17.0.0 will be the last release of this library.
+I recommend you to switch to using ngx-ace-wrapper-laze package which is better maintained and uses lazy loading.

 ### Quick Links

 [Example application](https://zefoy.github.io/ngx-ace-wrapper/)